Ruthik27/Ruthik27/README.md

       <h2>About Me</h2>
       <p>🚀 Hi there, I'm Ruthik!
 A Master’s student in Computer Science at the University of Georgia, blending a solid background in Computer Engineering with a passion for Data Science.
 I thrive on challenges, especially those that expand the boundaries of knowledge and technology.

-🤖 At the heart of my work lies a commitment to data-driven decision making and innovation.
+🤖 At the heart of my work lies a commitment to data-driven decision-making and innovation.
 Whether it's implementing deep learning solutions for humanitarian aid, optimizing data analytics in financial sectors, or crafting intelligent algorithms for predictive modeling, I am all about turning complex ideas into impactful realities.

 💡 I'm on a quest to harness the power of technology to make a meaningful difference.
 Let's connect and explore the limitless possibilities of the tech world together!</p>
     </td>